wsyip85/Neural-Networks-Fortran/README.md

 # Neural-Networks-Fortran
-Stochastic Gradient Descent for Regression Problem
+Stochastic Gradient Descent (SGD) for Regression Problem This code contains an SGD Neural Network implementation in Fortran.